Elon Musk sees critical role for cyborgs

 How can humans stay relevant in an age of artificial intelligence?
 Elon Musk thinks cyborgs are the answer.

-The Tesla and SpaceX CEO discussed the need for a "merger of biological intelligence and digital intelligence" during a talk today (Feb.
-13) at the World Government Summit in Dubai, CNBC reported.
+The Tesla and SpaceX CEO discussed the need for a "merger of biological intelligence and digital intelligence" during a talk on Monday at the World Government Summit in Dubai, CNBC reported.

 One of the main advantages computers have over humans is the speed at which they can send out information, Musk said.
 While humans are limited by the the speed of their typing, a computer can send out information at "a trillion bits per second," Musk said.
 As artificial intelligence (AI) becomes more advanced, humans will also need to evolve to remain relevant, he added.